FREE delivery in the contiguous US!

 13. Ceramics

-If you were gifted a lovely poinsettia in an equally beautiful ceramic pot, we have some good news and some not-so-great news: The plant is compostable, but the pot can’t be put in the recycling bin.
-Ceramic is fundamentally recyclable, but it’s extremely tough and resistant to high temperatures.
+If you were gifted a lovely poinsettia in an equally beautiful ceramic pot, we have some good news and some not-so-great news: The plant is compostable, but you can’t put the pot in the recycling bin.
+Ceramic is fundamentally recyclable but extremely tough and resistant to high temperatures.
 This means it can’t be ground or melted down at standard recycling centers.

-Some commercial recycling centers accept certain types of ceramics, and a quick online search will help you find one in your area.
+Some commercial recycling centers accept certain ceramic types, and a quick online search will help you find one in your area.
 But why get rid of such a pretty pot?
-Reuse it as a home for a festive Christmas cactus, or donate the pot to charity so someone else has a chance to love it.
+Reuse it as a home for a festive Christmas cactus, or donate the pot to charity to give someone else a chance to love it.

 14. String Lights

-Holiday string lights can be recycled—in fact, it's highly encouraged because they contain reusable materials like glass, plastic, and copper.
-While the curbside method isn't accepted, many cities and retailers offer seasonal dropoff or mail-in programs where you can send in your old strands of lights to be recycled.
+You can recycle holiday string lights—in fact, it's highly encouraged because they contain reusable materials like glass, plastic, and copper.
+While the curbside method isn't accepted, many cities and retailers offer seasonal drop-off or mail-in programs where you can send in your old strands of lights to be recycled.

 If your lights are still in working condition, add some sparkle to someone else’s holiday season.
 Consider donating your old holiday lights to a church or thrift store.